ycmjason/fires/README.md

  */
 ```

+As illustrated above, just to retrieve a single document, we have to perform 4 operations: `CollectionReference > DocumentReference > DocumentSnapshot > DocumentData`.

-Firestore API is highly flexible; it takes care of all use case of Firestore.
-However, the flexibility comes at the cost of developer experience.
+Firestore API is highly flexible; it takes care of many use cases of Firestore, allowing developers to optimise the communications between their application and the database.

+However, this flexibility comes at a cost of developer experience (because there are extra unintuitive steps involved).
 Especially if you are only interested in the data itself.

 Firecracker exposes a very simple API (merely 3 classes); allowing developers to focus on the data.